noamraph/nix-pills/pills/04-basics-of-language.md

     nix-repl> 6/3
     /home/nix/6/3

 What happened?
-Recall that Nix is not a general purpose language, it\'s a domain-specific language for writing packages.
-Integer division isn\'t actually that useful when writing package expressions.
+Recall that Nix is not a general purpose language, it's a domain-specific language for writing packages.
+Integer division isn't actually that useful when writing package expressions.
 Nix parsed `6/3` as a relative path to the current directory.
 To get Nix to perform division instead, leave a space after the `/`.
 Alternatively, you can